bcampbell/glod/examples/glod/content/docs.md

 This holds any templates used to compose content into HTML pages.
 `default.html` is the default page template but this can be overriden per-page in the front matter.

+Templates are written in the [golang template format](https://golang.org/pkg/text/template/).

 Templates can be for full HTML pages, or individual page components intended to be included from other templates (eg page headers and footers).

 It's up to you to decide how you want to organise them.